SALP Chapter 5

 "Lanthe!
 Lanthe!"

 Familiar voices called out.
-But Lanthe walked without looking back.
-Don't call for me.
+But Lanthe walked on without looking back.
+Don't call me.
 Don't try to hold me back.
 If you do, you'll all die like Aunt Louise.
-If you pretend not to know me, maybe you can survive.
-So don't call for me.
+If you pretend not to know me, maybe you can live.
+So don't call me.

-She walked unsteadily like a puppet with cut strings, her shoulder gripped by Fiarelle's cold hand.
+She stumbled forward like a doll with cut strings, Fiarelle's cold hand gripping her shoulder.

 "Lanthe!"